friendly/VisMLM-course/README.md

 * Finally, if time permits, some model diagnostic plots for detecting multivariate outliers and lack of homogeneity of (co)variances will be described.

 Participants should have a background in statistics including a course in linear models (ANOVA, multiple regression).
 In addition, they should have some familiarity with using R and R Studio, such as the SCS course, An Introduction to R and the Tidyverse or equivalent.
-The web page for the course gives access to lecture notes and resources.
+The web page, https://friendly.github.io/VisMLM-course/, for the course gives access to lecture notes and resources.